Transitional Doctor of Physical Therapy

 The changes to the Health Care Worker Certification were delivered too late for academic institutions to make necessary changes to their existing programs in a manner that would comply with the mandate and offer a quality educational experience to students.

 At issue is the total number of educational hours provided in foreign physical therapy curricula.
 There is currently an insurmountable gap between the number of hours the USCIS requires for issuing a work visa and the number of hours of physical therapy education provided in foreign PT programs.
 While the USCIS mandate only pertains to the education required for individuals to obtain a work visa and does not raise the educational standards for licensure, UIndy has determined there is a limited market for a degree that does not lead to an option for the longer term work visa.

 UIndy's professional DPT program is a cohort-based program designed to provide initial preparation of individuals to become physical therapists.
 At this time the program isn't designed or accredited to serve the needs of individuals already trained as physical therapists seeking advanced training.

-If you have already applied or have an application in progress, we will keep your information and materials on file and will provide updates as to how we will move forward beyond 2017-2018.
+If you have already applied or have an application in progress, we will keep your information and materials on file and will provide updates as to how we will move forward in the future.